jimtin/IRCoreForensicFramework/README.md

     * Powershell Core
     * Python 3.7 (minimum)
     * Plenty of storage space (I'd recommend at least 100Gb if you're looking to extract memory)
     * Plenty of processing power.
-(I'd recommend at least a 9th generation i5 or AMD equivalent)
+(I'd recommend at least a 9th generation i5 or AMD equivalent).
+The framework makes extensive use of parallelization to operate at scale, so the more powerful the greater your reach will be.
 2. Reasonable Powershell experience.
 This program is currently in Beta, so there's likely to be a bit of interaction to use it.

 ## How to use